2023 Tesla Model X

 How comfortable is the Model X?
 One benefit of the larger Tesla models, including the Model X, is the adaptive air suspension, which significantly improves ride comfort.
 Even with 20-inch wheels and an exceptionally high tire pressure of 45 psi, the Model X boasts an admirable ability to absorb bumps in the road.
 This quality, along with a cabin well insulated against outside noise, makes for a very comfortable environment.

 As far as seats go, the Model X's are pretty well cushioned and provide enough adjustments to dial in your personal comfort.
-But the simulated leather upholstery lacks breathability, so even mildly warm weather can make the seats feel swampy.
+But the synthetic leather upholstery lacks breathability, so even mildly warm weather can make the seats feel swampy.
 The Model X's climate controls are simple to use, but know that the extra-large windshield lets in a bit more heat during hot summer days than a typical-size windshield.

 As far as seats go, the Model X's are pretty well cushioned and provide enough adjustments to dial in your personal comfort.
-But the simulated leather upholstery lacks breathability, so even mildly warm weather can make the seats feel swampy.
+But the synthetic leather upholstery lacks breathability, so even mildly warm weather can make the seats feel swampy.
 The Model X's climate controls are simple to use, but know that the extra-large windshield lets in a bit more heat during hot summer days than a typical-size windshield.

 Interior